HyPeeD/GiveawayBot/README.md

 This code is open source, you can modify it in your own way.
 If you want to, consider leaving the link to this Github project in a place on the bot to show that you respect the work of others.

-Presentation:
+Presentation :

 This template is here to help you build a bot that will make Giveaways.
 This code is complete and has several functions such as :

 - The bot saves the giveaways so they won't be deleted if the bot needs to restart.
 - The bot can change language.
-- The bot can be configured (lounge logs, special role to manage launch a giveaway if the member does not have permission to manage messages...)
+- The bot can be configured (lounge logs, special role to manage launch a giveaway if the member does not have permission to manage messages...).

 And lots of other features to discover !